Mahmood Mamdani: Research and writing

 Mamdani specialises in the study of African and international politics, colonialism and post‐colonialism, and the politics of knowledge production.
-His works explore the intersection between politics and culture, a comparative study of colonialism since 1452, the history of civil war and genocide in Africa, the Cold War and the War on Terror, and the theoretical history of human rights.
+His works have explored the intersection of politics and culture, comparative study of colonialism since 1452, the history of civil war and genocide in Africa, the Cold War and the war on terror, and the theoretical history of human rights.

-His research as of 2016 took "as its point of departure his 1996 book, Citizen and Subject: Contemporary Africa and the Legacy of Colonialism".
-In it, he argued that the post-colonial state cannot be understood without a clear analysis of the institutional colonial state.
-The nature of the colonial state in Africa was a response to the dilemma of the 'native question' and argued that it took on the form of a 'Bifurcated State'.
-This was characterised on the one hand by 'direct rule', which was a form of 'urban civil power' and focused on the exclusion of natives from civil freedoms guaranteed to citizens in civil society, and on the other hand by indirect rule, which was rural in nature and involved the incorporation of 'natives' into a 'state enforced customary order' enforced by a 'rural tribal authority', which he termed as 'decentralised despotism'.
-This state was 'Janus faced' and 'contained a duality: two forms of power under a single hegemonic authority'.
-In the post-colonial realm, the urban sphere was to an extent deracialised but the rural one remained subject to quasi-colonial control whether at the hands of conservative rulers for whom it provided their own power base or those of radical ones with centralised authoritarian projects of their own.
-In this way both experiences reproduced 'one part of the dual legacy of the bifurcated state and created their own distinctive version of despotism'.
-Mamdani analysed historical case studies in South Africa and Uganda to argue that colonial rule tapped into authoritarian possibilities whose legacies often persist after independence.
+In his 1996 book, Citizen and Subject: Contemporary Africa and the Legacy of Colonialism, he argued that the post-colonial state cannot be understood without a clear analysis of the institutional colonial state.
+The nature of the colonial state in Africa was a response to the dilemma of the "native question", and he argued that it took on the form of a "bifurcated state".
+This was characterised on the one hand by "direct rule", which was a form of "urban civil power" and focused on the exclusion of natives from civil freedoms guaranteed to citizens in civil society, and on the other hand by indirect rule, which was rural in nature and involved the incorporation of "natives" into a "state enforced customary order" enforced by a "rural tribal authority", which he termed as "decentralised despotism".
+This state was "Janus faced" and "contained a duality: two forms of power under a single hegemonic authority".
+In the post-colonial realm, the urban sphere was to an extent deracialised but the rural one remained subject to quasi-colonial control, whether at the hands of conservative rulers for whom it provided their own power base or at those of radical rulers with centralised authoritarian projects of their own.
+In this way both experiences reproduced "one part of the dual legacy of the bifurcated state and created their own distinctive version of despotism".
+Mamdani analyses historical case studies in South Africa and Uganda to argue that colonial rule tapped into authoritarian possibilities whose legacies often persist after independence.
 Challenging conventional perceptions of apartheid in South Africa as exceptional, he argues that apartheid was the generic form of a European colony in Africa, encompassing aspects of indirect rule and association.